Our Frequently Asked Questions (FAQs) are grouped into the following sections:

 Players should just play and practice as much as possible.
 The game is the best teacher.
 Try to play with better or older players.
 This accelerates player development.
 Sign up for a soccer summer camp.
 Watch soccer on TV and attend local games.
 Attend a collegiate or national team game.
 A greater understanding of the game can come from watching it played by athletes who are at a high level of performance.

 Q: I’d like to volunteer for the Stamford FC or join the Board.
 Who should I contact?

 Q: I have questions not answered here, who can I contact?

 A full list of contacts can be found on our website under the Contact Us section.

 Q: At what age does the House League start?

 Boys and girls can start playing soccer in our House League at age 4.
 At the younger ages (4-6 for the boys and 4-7 for the girls) the players have professional trainng sessions on Saturday mornings and another evening during the week for a "game day" type of session involving a professional director and voilunteer coaches.

 Q: Can my child request to play on the same team as a friend?

 In the junior divisions (ages 4 to 7), if the registration is received by the deadline we can often accommodate such requests, subject to the availability of openings and coaches.
 For the older divisions (ages 8 to 14), we do not accept requests, but we will place players together if parents are coaching or sponsoring the team, or age appropriate siblings who want to play on the same team.

-In our new all girls’ junior division, there will be professional trainers to develop the players.
+In our new all girls’ and boys' junior division, there will be professional trainers to develop the players.
 There will be no established teams and players will rotate among various groups of girls in the division.